Even though by law it is not required to have a property professionally cleaned before the start of a tenancy, it is highly recommended.

 Doors- Dusted, Transom windows wiped and brassware or chrome polished

 Ceilings- Dusted for cobwebs, rub marks removed

 Walls- Rub marks removed(where possible), tack marks or sticky marks removed(where possible), skirting dusted

-Windows- Cleaned and dusted (if not to the exterior, this can be noted as a clause in the tenancy agreement
+Windows- Wiped and dusted (if not to the exterior, this can be noted as a clause in the tenancy agreement

 Curtains- Washed or steam cleaned.
 Ironed

 Floors- Mopped and polished to vinyl surfaces, wooden based floors and laminate.
-Carpets steam cleaned
+Carpets steam treated

 Switches and sockets- Polished and wiped